Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 };
 ```

 This function deploys a Document Store from a `DocumentStoreFactory` and returns the address of the deployed Document Store.
 Typically, once the Document Store is deployed, we can save this address in a persistent storage and reuse it whenever we run the application.
-In order to keep things light-weight however, we will simply want to store this address in state.
+To keep things lightweight however, we will simply want to store this address in state.

 We will create a file `DocumentStoreContext.tsx` to house all the Document Store related states, while `AccountContext.tsx` for all MetaMask related states.